scottnonnenberg/blog/pages/posts/2016-10-18-the-technology-side-of-agile.md

 ---

-Watch for my next post on _Agile_: the business side of _Agile_.
+Now you're ready for my next post in the series: [An _Agile_ organization](/an-agile-organization/).
 It's easy to be _Agile_ within technical teams, but how to handle other parts of the organization still asking for specific features on specific dates?

 Resources: